metatyper/metatyper-ts/README.md

 1. `readonly metaTypeImpl: MetaTypeImpl` - implementation instance of the Meta type that caused this error
 1. `readonly validator: ValidatorType` - validator that returned false or throw an error
 1. `readonly propName?: string` - name of the property for which validation failed (only if an object was validated)
-1. `readonly value: any` - value for which validation failed (it should be taken into account that this value is after all serializers)
+1. `readonly value: any` - value for which validation failed (it must be taken into account that this value is after all serializers)
 1. `readonly subError?: Error` - error that was caused during validation

 <br/>